Gi0vak/Jobs-board/README.md

    MONGO_URI=<Your MongoDB URI>
    ```

-4. Start the server by running `npm start` in the root directory.
+4. Start the server by running `npm start` in the root directory.(localhost:8000)
-5. Start the client by running `npm start` in the root directory.
+5. Start the client by running `npm start` in the root directory.(localhost:3000)

 ## API